Interpreting Event-Studies from Recent Difference-in-Differences Methods: Mathematical Examination

 \subsection{BJS}

-Like the CS/dCDH event-study approach, the BJS event-study is also constructed in a way that is asymmetric between the pre-treatment and post-treatment periods.
-For the post-treatment effects, they use what they call an imputation approach: they fit a TWFE model using only untreated $(i,t)$ pairs, then form individual treatment effect estimates of the form $\hat\tau_{it} = Y_{it} - \hat{Y}_{it}$, where $\hat{Y}_{it}$ is the prediction from the TWFE model.
-They then average the $\hat\tau_{it}$ for units at a given lag from treatment.
-For the pre-treatment model, they simply run a dynamic TWFE specification using only $(i,t)$ pairs that are untreated, with dynamic indicators for the number of periods until treatment (with the earliest pre-treatment period normalized to zero).\footnote{The Stata package requires the researcher to specify how many pre-treatment coefficients they would like to calculate, and all earlier periods are used as the omitted category.
+Like the CS event-study approach, the BJS event-study is also constructed in a way that is asymmetric between the pre-treatment and post-treatment periods.
+For the post-treatment effects, they use what they call an imputation approach: they fit a TWFE regression using only untreated $(i,t)$ pairs, then form individual treatment effect estimates of the form $\hat\tau_{it} = Y_{it} - \hat{Y}_{it}$, where $\hat{Y}_{it}$ is the prediction from the TWFE regression.
+They then average the $\hat\tau_{it}$ for treated units at a given lag from treatment.
+For the pre-treatment coefficients, they simply run a dynamic TWFE regression using only $(i,t)$ pairs that are untreated, with dynamic indicators for the number of periods until treatment (with the earliest pre-treatment period normalized to zero).\footnote{The Stata package requires the researcher to specify how many pre-treatment coefficients they would like to calculate, and all earlier periods are used as the omitted category.
 The omitted category is thus the earliest period if one requests $\ubar{T}$ pre-treatment coefficients.}

 In our special case of non-staggered treatment timing, the post-treatment event-study coefficients for BJS correspond to simple DiDs between period $r+1$ and the \emph{average} outcome in the pre-treatment period.
-By contrast, the pre-treatment coefficients correspond to DiDs between period $r+1$ and the earliest period, period $-\ubar{T}$.
+By contrast, the pre-treatment coefficients correspond to DiDs between period $r+1$ and the earliest period, $-\ubar{T}$.
 Specifically, let $\bar{Y}_i^{pre} = \frac{1}{\ubar{T}+1} \sum_{t=-\ubar{T}}^{0} Y_{it}$ be $i$'s average outcome in periods $t \leq 0$.
 Then we have

-This makes clear that the construction is asymmetric, with $\hat\beta_r^{BJS}$ using a comparison to period $-\ubar{T}$ for the pre-treatment coefficients and to the average of the pre-period for the post-treatment coeffiients.
+This makes clear that the construction is asymmetric, with $\hat\beta_r^{BJS}$ using a comparison to period $-\ubar{T}$ for the pre-treatment coefficients and to the average of the pre-treatment periods for the post-treatment coefficients.

 Under mild regularity conditions, we thus have that $\hat\beta_r^{BJS}$ is consistent for

 Under our simulation DGP, this corresponds to\footnote{In the calculation below, we use the fact that }

 so the population version of BJS will exhibit a jump at zero if $\gamma \neq 0$.